-However it is worth noting that as regards the application of criminal law, Cameroon functions under a harmonized system, strictly guided by the Criminal Procedure Code (CPC) and the Penal Code amongst other pieces of legislations.
+However, it is worth noting that as regards the application of criminal law, Cameroon functions under harmonized а system, strictly guided by the Criminal Procedure Code (CPC) and the Penal Code amongst other pieces of legislations.
 The CPC is the main mandatory legal document that spells out procedures in criminal matters within the national territory and likewise the Penal Code which classifies and lays down criminal offences punishable under the Cameroonian legal system.
-There are however other special legislations with regards special Courts in respect of Criminal Matters such as the Military Tribunal etc.
+There are however other special legislations with regards special courts in respect of criminal matters such as the Military Tribunal etc.

-The trial and procedural rights enshrined in this manual are therefore uniform in both the common law and civil law jurisdictions of the Republic of Cameroon.
+The trial and procedural rights enshrined in this manual are therefore of uniform application in both the common law and civil law jurisdictions of the Republic of Cameroon.
+"Justice in the life and conduct of the state is possible only as first it resides in the hearts and souls of the citizens"